pratham102/New-Project/README.md

 # Online Product Management System

+Designed and implemented a simple web application using PHP that allows users to register, log in, and perform basic CRUD (Create, Read, Update, Delete) operations on a database.
 This project is an online product management system designed to help users manage their products conveniently.

 ---